Yes, communication styles can change based on role adaptations, stress, environment, and more.

 The specific ways that we adapt to different roles will not always be the same for everyone; there are people who are more relaxed in their work role than with family and friends.
 Our job may be easy and familiar for us, while our family members may require us to expend a lot of energy to get along with them.

-Since our natural Communication Style requires us to expend the least amount of energy, one good way to tell whether we are using our natural style with someone is to answer the question, “do I feel tired after I talk to this person?”
+Since our natural communication style requires us to expend the least amount of energy, one good way to tell whether we are using our natural style with someone is to answer the question, “do I feel tired after I talk to this person?”

 When we’re in comfortable situations with people we know and trust, we tend to communicate in different ways than we do when we’re in situations that are unfamiliar, or which we may perceive as being dangerous.